-Antiviral medications, such as Tamiflu, may decrease the amount of time that you’re ill.
-These types of medications interfere with the release of virus from infected cells.
-Antiviral medications are most effective when started within the first 48 hours of your illness.
-These medications are ineffective in treating illness caused by influenza C.
+These antiviral medications are most effective when started within the first 48 hours of your illness.
+They’re ineffective in treating illness caused by influenza C.

 Over-the-counter medications can be taken to relieve nasal congestion, fever, and aches and pains.

-An uncomplicated infection with either influenza A or influenza B can last approximately one week.
+An uncomplicated infection with either influenza A or influenza B can cause symptoms that last around one week.
 Some people may still have a cough or feel fatigued after two weeks.

 Some influenza A subtypes can cause more severe disease than others.
-For example, influenza A (H3N2) viruses are associated with more hospitalizations and deaths in children and the elderly than in other age groups, according to the CDC.
+For example, in the recent past influenza A (H3N2) viruses have been associated with more hospitalizations and deaths in children and the elderly than in other age groups, according to the CDC.

-Influenza B infection is generally associated with more severe disease in children while being a milder infection in adults.
-However, a 2015 study in adults with influenza A and influenza B found they both resulted in similar rates of illness and death.
+In the past, it was thought that infection with influenza A was more severe than infection with influenza B. However, a 2015 study in adults with influenza A and influenza B found they both resulted in similar rates of illness and death.

-Influenza C is regarded as the least serious of the three types that humans can contract.
-It produces a mild respiratory illness in adults.
-However, there’s some evidence that it can cause serious respiratory illness in children under age 2.
+Influenza C is regarded as the least serious of the three types that humans can get.
+It typically produces a mild respiratory illness in adults.
+But there’s some evidence that it can cause serious respiratory illness in children under age 2.

 The seasonal flu vaccine is developed many months in advance of flu season.
-The viruses selected for the vaccine are based off of research into which strains will be most common.
+The viruses selected for the vaccine are based on research into which strains will likely be most common.

 Flu vaccines can be either trivalent or quadrivalent.